Human Subjects Rights

 RESPONSIBILITIES OF THE INVESTIGATOR

 Safeguarding the well-being of and information about an individual is a primary responsibility of the investigator.
-In accordance with the provisions of the College’s Federal Assurance Filing, research investigators who conduct human participants research under the auspices of the College (faculty, staff, students and affiliated researchers), acknowledge and accept their responsibility for protecting the rights and welfare of human research participants.
+In accordance with the provisions of the University’s Federal Assurance Filing, research investigators who conduct human participants research under the auspices of the University (faculty, staff, students and affiliated researchers), acknowledge and accept their responsibility for protecting the rights and welfare of human research participants.

 When the investigator is a student, responsibility for the conduct of the research, and for the welfare and supervision of human participants lies with both the students and the faculty sponsor.
 All student research must have a faculty sponsor.